-It is estimated that the City of Burbank will receive \$11,153,002 in new federal funding for FY 2020-21 to address goals and objectives of City's Consolidated Plan.
-The amount includes Section 8 Housing Choice Voucher Program renewal funding of \$8,955,595, Continuum of Care Funding for chronically homeless persons of \$486,416, CDBG and Program Income totaling \$1,086,583, and \$624,408 in HOME Funds.
-In addition, On March 27, 2020, the federal government provided a Coronavirus Aid, Relief and Economic Security Act (CARES Act) stimulus of \$5 trillion to prevent, prepare, and respond to COVID-19.
+In Fiscal Year 2021-22, the City of Burbank was approved funding renewals totaling \$13,993,497 in federal funding to address goals and objectives of City's Consolidated Plan.
+The amount includes Section 8 Housing Choice Voucher Program renewal funding of \$10,612,986, Continuum of Care Funding for chronically homeless persons of \$569,204, CDBG totaling \$1,060,736, \$523,310 in HOME Funds, and \$1,227,261 in Coronavirus Aid, Relief and Economic Security Act (CARES Act) funds.
+In On March 27, 2020, the federal government provided a Coronavirus Aid, Relief and Economic Security Act (CARES Act) stimulus of \$5 trillion to prevent, prepare, and respond to COVID-19.
 The CARES Act provides \$5 billion in CDBG funding.
 A total of \$2 billion was immediately available based on the 2020 CDBG formula allocation.
-Burbank's CDBG allocation for the first round was \$614,764.
-The funding was used to provide loans for small businesses in Burbank through the Small Business Assistance Loan Program as well as rental relief for households through the Rental Assistance Program (a second round went to the State of California to administer).
-Burbank has received a new allocation of funding through the CARES Act; round three of funds in the amount of \$1,227,261.
+Burbank's first tranche of CARES Act totaled \$614,764.
+Burbank received a third tranche of funding through the CARES Act in the amount of \$1,227,261.
+The Burbank CARES Act funds were used to provide grants to small businesses in Burbank through the Small Business Assistance Program as well as a residential rent relief for households owing back-rent through the Rental Assistance Program (a second tranche of CARES Act funds went directly to the State of California for administration).